-Your MacBook does not have any user-serviceable parts, except the hard drive and the memory.
+Your MacBook does not have any user-serviceable parts other than the battery and the memory.
 If you need service, contact Apple or take your MacBook to an Apple Authorized Service Provider.
 You can find more information about the MacBook through online resources, onscreen help, System Profiler, or Apple Hardware Test.